gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 info TAPPING_TERM 140 is good for typing diacrits äöüß but most keys should have longer timeouts, fixed by using TAPPING_TERM per key

 info about custom autosymbol funtionality:
-info single_tap_hold for r i p j b s g h  is not realized by tap dance, but instead in matrix_scan_user and process_record_user because of tap_dance array overflow,
+info single_tap_hold for r p j b g is not realized by tap dance, but instead in matrix_scan_user and process_record_user because of tap_dance array overflow,
      after removal of NumToFKey-dbltaps this is maybe not necessary anymore

 ### AUTOCORRCET (reconsider)